Quick Exit

 Note: It is not recommended that this strategy be used for trauma without the guidance of a qualified mental health professional.

 Gratitude has been associated with strengthening personal relationships.
 Algoe and colleagues2 describe a find-remind-bind theory of gratitude.
 Expressing gratitude can find or initiate a new social relationship, remind people of existing relationships, and bind or strengthen relationships.
-Feeling and expressing gratitude plays an important role in maintaining relationships by promoting trust and lowering aggression.
+Feeling and expressing gratitude plays an important role in maintaining relationships by promoting trust and lowering hostility.

 For the next four weeks, you and your partner commit to taking a few moments each day to write what you are grateful for in a journal or notebook.
 If possible, try to set a particular time each day (e.g., before you go to bed) to help make this exercise part of your routine.
 When writing about gratitude, consider: